davidwengier/davidwengier.github.io/_posts/2018-05-07-promoting-binaries-and-hotfixable-deployments.md

 ---
 layout: post
-title: !
-Promoting Binaries and Hotfixable Deployments
+title: Promoting Binaries and Hotfixable Deployments
-published: false
+published: true
 ---

 There are a two different schools of thought when it comes to deploying to production environments.
 Well okay, we're developers, so there are probably 100 different schools of thought but bear with me.
 One option is to promote the same binaries from testing, through staging, and all the way to production, and the other is to maintain a branch in your source repository for the current state of production, and deploy from that.
 The general thinking is that with the former you get safety in knowing that your production deployments is _exactly_ what has been through your testing cycles, and with the latter you're always in a position to hotfix and correct a production issue regardless of what state your testing branch might be in.